tsugicloud/ami-sql/README.md

 Making an EC2 Instance Using the AMI
 ====================================

+To build your EC2 Instance, make a new instance and start with the AMI you created above.

 Put in the user data under Advanced - copy everything from the "#! /bin/bash" to the end of the file.
-When the process sees the hashbang, it runs the user data as a shell script.
+When the EC@ provisioning process sees the hashbang, it runs the user data as a shell script.

 To debug the install process, you might find it useful to look at: